Can you identify with the following situation — and can you learn from this story?

-The bad news: She is not that engaged.
-She is occupied with other things outside of work and seems to lack the desire and drive to succeed in her job.
+A highly talented salesperson has a lot of natural ability, and when engaged, they're one of the company’s top performers.
+However, when not that engaged, they're occupied with other things outside of work and seems to lack the desire and drive to succeed in their job.

 We talk a lot at The Center for Sales Strategy about putting the right people in the right jobs and we believe that when you do that, they naturally soar with their strengths.
 Throw a fish in the water and it swims.
 Put Taylor Swift on stage and she belts it out.
 Hire someone who is born to sell, and they sell.

 Except when they don’t.

 The best explanation we can give comes straight from the mouth of a high school basketball coach Tim Notke, “Hard work beats talent when talent doesn’t work hard.”

 Talent can only get you so far.
 A person has to activate their talent in order to make anything big happen.
 If they don’t, it’s as if they never even had the talent in the first place.

 So how can you help to engage your salespeople in such a way that they are energized by their work and they activate their sales talent?

 8 Ways to Turn Sales Talent Into Performance

 1. Find out what is truly motivating them to get out of bed and come to work every day.

 For every seller, it's something different.
 Are they motivated by money, recognition, or being number one?
 Once you determine what really motivates them, you can create incentives that tie in with their motivations.